Braun carries No. 3 Kansas past No. 7 West Virginia 79-65 - WHIZ News

+“To be honest, we didn’t think they’d let us catch.
+That’s how they normally guard,” Braun explained.
+“They’re real tough on the perimeter.
+We didn’t think we’d get shots up.
+But they came out with a different game plan and we let them fly.”

-Marcus Garrett finished with 15 points, Ochai Agbaji had 11 points and 10 rebounds, and David McCormack added 10 points and 11 boards as the Jayhawks (8-1, 2-0 Big 12) won their fifth straight against the Mountaineers (6-2, 1-1).
+Marcus Garrett added 15 points, Ochai Agbaji had 11 points and 10 rebounds, and David McCormack added 10 points and 11 boards as the Jayhawks (8-1, 2-0 Big 12) won their fifth straight against the Mountaineers.

+“It puts us in a position to feel good about ourselves and have some momentum,” Jayhawks coach Bill Self said.
+“Our team tonight wasn’t perfect by any stretch, but we did a lot of things well.
+Our defense was really good.”

-Sean McNeil made six 3-pointers and scored 24 points to lead West Virginia, though almost all of his production came in the first half, when the outcome was still hanging in the balance.
-Miles McBride added 19 points but the bruising duo of Oscar Tschiebwe and Derek Culver was held to a combined 11 points and 12 rebounds.
+Sean McNeil made six 3-pointers and scored 24 points to lead West Virginia (6-2, 1-1), though almost all of his production came in the first half, when the outcome was still hanging in the balance.
+Miles McBride added 19 points, but the bruising duo of Oscar Tschiebwe and Derek Culver was held to a combined 11 points and 12 rebounds.

-West Virginia, enjoying its highest ranking in two years, has lost nine of its last 10 against the Jayhawks and has never beaten them in nine tries in Allen Fieldhouse.
+“The surprise was they shot it as well as they shot it from the perimeter,” said West Virginia coach Bob Huggins, whose team has lost nine of 10 to the Jayhawks and never beaten them in nine tries at Allen Fieldhouse.

+“They shot it very consistently, and everybody shot it from the perimeter,” Huggins said, “and when they missed they rebounded the long rebounds and we didn’t.
+They for whatever reason were a lot quicker to the ball than we were today.”

+“I saw the first one go in,” McNeil said, “and it was a big confidence-builder from there.”

-McNeil’s hot hand must have cooled in the locker room, though.
-He missed his first couple of shots of the second half, including an air-balled 3-pointer that he claimed — to no avail — was tipped by one of the Jayhawks.
+His confidence must have gotten lost in the locker room.
+McNeil missed his first couple of shots in the second half, including an air-balled 3-pointer that he claimed — to no avail — was tipped by one of the Jayhawks.

 Kansas capitalized on the Mountaineers’ sudden cold streak.

-Braun buried his fourth 3 with about 15 minutes to go, setting off a 14-3 charge that turned a two-point advantage into a 60-47 lead — the biggest of the game.
+Braun buried his fourth 3 with about 15 minutes to go, setting off a 14-3 charge that turned a two-point advantage into a 60-47 lead — the biggest of the game to that point.
 Wilson did most of the damage with a trio of 3s, but McCormack’s relentless attack on the glass against one of the nation’s best rebounding teams helped to keep possessions alive.

 If Wilson’s barrage staggered the Mountaineers, Braun delivered the knockout blow.
 He added two more 3-pointers on consecutive trips down the floor, extending the Jayhawks’ lead to 66-51 with just over eight minutes to play, and ignited roughly 2,500 fans that were allowed to attend their first home Big 12 game of the season.